elastic/integrations/packages/cloud_security_posture/docs/README.md

 ## Using KSPM

-After this integration has been installed for the first time, the following pages will begin to get populated with kubernetes security posture data:
+After this integration has been installed for the first time, the pages described in the table below will begin to get populated with security posture data.
+Please read the ["Use Cases"](https://ela.st/kspm-use-cases-8-5) section of the KSPM documentation for step-by-step instructions on how to use these pages to get insight into and improve the security posture of your Kubernetes clusters.

 | Page             | Description                                                                                                                                         |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Posture Dashboard](https://ela.st/posture-dashboard-8-5) | The posture dashboard provides an overview of the security posture of all Kubernetes clusters monitored                                                |
 | [Findings](https://ela.st/findings-8-5)          | Findings communicate the outcome of a specific resource being evaluated with a specific rule.
 All latest findings are viewable on the findings page |
 | [Benchmark Rules](https://ela.st/benchmark-rules-8-5)   | Benchmark rules are used to assess Kubernetes resources for secure configuration.
 Benchmark rules are viewable on the Benchmark page                                                                                                                                                   |

-Please read the ["Use Cases"](https://ela.st/kspm-use-cases-8-5) section of the KSPM documentation for step-by-step instructions on how to use the pages above to get insight into and improve the security posture of your Kubernetes clusters.

 ## Compatibility